kainlite/tr/priv/posts/2020/02-02-gitlab_ci_basics.md

   author: "Gabriel Garrido",
   description: "In this article we will continue where we left off the forward project last time, in this article we will use gitlab-ci...",
-  tags: ~w(kubernetes golang linux docker kubebuilder gitlab cicd),
+  tags: ~w(kubernetes golang linux kubebuilder cicd),
   published: true,
   image: "gitlab.png"
 }